Bat Wings

 Bat Wings (Flaggermusvinger) is a 1992 Norwegian drama film directed by Emil Stang Lund.
 It was entered into the 18th Moscow International Film Festival where it won the Diploma for Direction.

+The film features three sections, called Episodes, based upon (and named after) the short stories written by Hans E. Kinck, which explore the connection between man, nature, and the human mind.
+The stories explore themes of guilt, passion and fear.